-• Blood Withdrawals (volume, frequency, withdrawal sites, and methodology)Yes No • Non-Survival Surgical Procedures (Provide details of survival surgical procedures in Section I) Yes No • Radiation (dosage and schedule)Yes No • Methods of Restraint (e.g., restraint chairs, collars, vests, harnesses, slings, etc.)Yes No • Resultant Effects , if any, the animals are expected to experience (e.g. , pain or distress, ascites production, etc.)YesNo • Other potential stressors (e.g. , food or water deprivation, noxious stimuli, environmental stress) and procedures to monitor and minimize distress.
-If a project is Category D (See J: Pain or Distress Category and Consideration of Alternatives for a description of categories), indicate any non-pharmaceutical methods to minimize pain and distress Yes No • Other Procedures (e.g., behavioral studies, tail biopsies, etc.)Yes No • Experimental Endpoint Criteria (e.g. , tumor size, percentage body weight gain or loss, inability to eat or drink, behavioral abnormalities, clinical symptomology, or signs of toxicity) must be specified when the administration of tumor cells, biologics, infectious agents, radiation or toxic chemicals are expected to cause significant symptomology or are potentially lethal.
+• Blood Withdrawals (volume, frequency, withdrawal sites, and methodology)YesNo • Non-Survival Surgical Procedures (Provide details of survival surgical procedures in Section I) YesNo • Radiation (dosage and schedule)YesNo • Methods of Restraint (e.g., restraint chairs, collars, vests, harnesses, slings, etc.) Yes No • Resultant Effects , if any, the animals are expected to experience (e.g. , pain or distress, ascites production, etc.) Yes No • Other potential stressors (e.g., food or water deprivation, noxious stimuli, environmental stress) and procedures to monitor and minimize distress.
+If a project is Category D (See J: Pain or Distress Category and Consideration of Alternatives for a description of categories), indicate any non-pharmaceutical methods to minimize pain and distressYesNo • Other Procedures (e.g., behavioral studies, tail biopsies, etc.) Yes No • Experimental Endpoint Criteria (e.g. , tumor size, percentage body weight gain or loss, inability to eat or drink, behavioral abnormalities, clinical symptomology, or signs of toxicity) must be specified when the administration of tumor cells, biologics, infectious agents, radiation or toxic chemicals are expected to cause significant symptomology or are potentially lethal.
 List the criteria to be used to determine when euthanasia is to be performed.
 Death as an endpoint must always be scientifically justified.
 (Attach response.)
-Re m ECORDS: ecords should include animal or group identification, type of procedure (blood collection (amount, ethod), kind of surgery, euthanasia (method), administration of drugs (name, dose, route), etc.), initials of ersonnel, date, and observations relating to animal health and welfare.
-Describe your records or attach a ppy for the IACUC to review.
+R m pe RECORDS: Lecords should include animal or group identification, type of procedure (blood collection (amount, nethod), kind of surgery, euthanasia (method), administration of drugs (name, dose, route), etc.), initials of ersonnel, date, and observations relating to animal health and welfare.
+Describe your records or attach a opy for the IACUC to review.
 (Attach response.)
-S URVIVAL SURGERY:Yes (If yes, attach response.)
-No If no, go to Section J. M linor Surgery (cut-downs, needle aspirations, tail biopsies).
+S URVIVAL SURGERY:Yes (If yes, attach response.)No If no, go to Section J. M Minor Surgery (cut-downs, needle aspirations, tail biopsies).
 Specify.
-M ajor Surgery (entering a body cavity or producing substantial impairment of physical or physiologic fu nctions (such as laparotomy, thoracotomy, craniotomy, joint replacement, or limb amputation).
+M lajor Surgery (entering a body cavity or producing substantial impairment of physical or physiologic fu nctions (such as laparotomy, thoracotomy, craniotomy, joint replacement, or limb amputation).
 Specify.
 1. Identify and describe the surgical procedure(s) to be performed.
-Include preoperative procedures (e.g. , fasting, analgesic loading), and anesthetic monitoring (e.g. , corneal and pedal reflexes, heart and respiratory rates, etc.), and supportive care (ophthalmic ointment, methods to prevent dehydration and hypothermia, etc.) during surgery.
-Include the aseptic methods (e.g. , animal and human preparations, sterile instruments and field, etc.) to be utilized.
-Who will perform surgery and what are their qualifications and/or experience?
-3. Where will surgery be performed (Building and Room)?

-how pain will be assessed.
+Include preoperative procedures (e.g., fasting, analgesic loading), and anesthetic monitoring (e.g., corneal and pedal reflexes, heart and respiratory rates, etc.), and supportive care (ophthalmic ointment, methods to prevent dehydration and hypothermia, etc.) during surgery.
+Include the aseptic methods (e.g., animal and human preparations, sterile instruments and field, etc.) to be utilized.
+2. 3.
+4. Are paralytic agents used during surgery?
+If yes, please describe how ventilation will be maintained and how pain will be assessed.

 5. If survival surgery, describe post-operative care required, including location, frequency of observation, consideration of the use of post-operative analgesics, and identify the responsible individual(s), and duration of survival after surgery.
 What impairment can be expected from the surgery and describe any post-operative complications that may develop and your plans to handle them 6.
 Has major survival surgery been performed on any animal prior to being placed on this project?
-Yes (If yes, attach response.)No 7.
-Will more than one major survival surgery be performed on an animal while on this project?
-Yes (If yes, attach response justifying procedure.)
-No PAIN OR DISTRESS CATEGORY AND CONSIDERATION OF ALTERNATIVES
+Yes (If yes, attach response.)
+No Will more than one major survival surgery be performed on an animal while on this project?
+Yes (If yes, attach response justifying procedure.)No PAIN OR DISTRESS CATEGORY AND CONSIDERATION OF ALTERNATIVES